AdobeDocs/commerce-operations.en/help/installation/next-steps/set-umask.md

 To set `magento_umask`:

-1. In a command line terminal, log in to your application server as a [file system owner](../prerequisites/file-system/overview.md).
+1. In a command-line terminal, log in to your application server as a [file system owner](../prerequisites/file-system/overview.md).
 1. Navigate to the application installation directory:

    ```bash